Class - Reptilia

 The first turtles appeared during the Triassic period, 245 to 209 million years ago.

 The earliest known sea turtles appear in the fossil record in the Late Jurassic period, 208 to 144 million years ago.
 Scientists believe that modern sea turtles are derived from marsh-inhabiting ancestors that lived during the Late Triassic period.

 Fossil records show that the now-extinct sea turtle Archelon ischyros, which lived 144 to 65 million years ago, was one of the largest turtles that ever lived.
 It reached a length of 4.6 m (15 ft.) and weighed more than 2,700 kg (6,000 lbs.).

-Sea turtles, saltwater crocodiles, sea snakes, and marine iguanas are the only surviving reptiles that depend on the sea.
+Together with saltwater crocodiles, sea snakes, and marine iguanas, sea turtles are the only surviving seawater-adapted reptiles.